synapsecns/sanguine/packages/docs/docs/consensus/glossary.md

 the actual [fraud resolution](#fraud-resolution) needs to be decided on another chain, either the [Synapse Chain](#synapse-chain) or the
 [Origin](#origin-chain).
 Because of this, we allow the Guard to optimisitcally pause the [Destination](#destination) chain which puts both the accused Notary and the reporting Guard in dispute.
-Until the resolution is communicated to that destination chain, that attestation and the Notary are not truested by that destination, and the Guard would need to pay a significant amount to submit additional reports on that chain (to avoid denial of service).
+Until the resolution is communicated to that destination chain, that attestation and the Notary are not trusted by that destination, and the Guard would need to pay a significant amount to submit additional reports on that chain (to avoid denial of service).

 ### Optimistic Period